LNER Class A3 4472 Flying Scotsman: LNER

 Flying Scotsman became a flagship locomotive for the LNER, representing the company at the British Empire Exhibition at Wembley Park in 1924 and 1925, and was frequently used in promotional materials.
 In 1928, the LNER decided to make The Flying Scotsman a non-stop service for the first time and 4472 was one of five A1s selected for the service.
 It hauled the inaugural train on 1 May, completing the journey of 392 mi in 8 hours and 3 minutes.
 The non-stop runs were achieved with an upgraded tender which held an extra long ton of coal and fitted with a corridor connection, so a change of driver and fireman could take place while the train was moving.
-Water was replenished from the water trough system several times en route.
+Water was replenished from water troughs several times en route.
 Flying Scotsman ran with its corridor tender until October 1936, after which it reverted to the original type.
 From 1938 until its withdrawal in 1963, it was paired with a streamlined non-corridor tender.